-1 1 Formative and summative assessments: Poorvu Center for teaching and learning.
+1 Formative and summative assessments: Poorvu Center for teaching and learning.
 Formative and Summative Assessments | Poorvu Center for Teaching and Learning. (n.d.).
-Retrieved August 18, 2022, from https://poorvucenter.yale.edu/Formative-Summative-Assessments https://poorvucenter.yale.edu/Formative-Summative-Assessments
+Retrieved August 18, 2022, from https://poorvucenter.yale.edu/Formative-Summative-Assessments a.
+Grade Reporting:

 - i.
-Students will receive report cards at the end of each trimester which is approximately every twelve-week period. - ii.
+Students will receive report cards at the end of each trimester which is approximately every twelve-week period- - ii.
 Teachers will notify parents prior to progress reports and report cards if their child is failing.
 Parents are encouraged to schedule conferences with teachers if their child is failing.
 All conferences will be documented. - iii.
 Approximately every six weeks into a new grading period, the school will send interim progress reports, Interim Progress Report (IPR), home for each student. - iv.
 The teacher of record is responsible for the reported grade on all report cards and progress reports. - b.
-Parents will have access to their student's grades via the Home Access Center.

-c.
-Grading Scale: This grading scale is used for all courses in all grades excluding only special subject classes for kindergarten through grade 3.
+Parents will have access to their student's grades via the Home Access Center. - c.
+Grading Scale: This grading scale is used for all courses in all grades excluding only special subject classes for kindergarten through grade 3. - i.

-- i.
 Summative assessments may be used to determine reported grades. - 1.
 Course grades will include a minimum of 8 grades. - 2.
-The majority of the grades will be summative assessments.

-ii.Failure to turn in an assignment may result in a 0% for that assignment. iii.Late work may be accepted at the teacher's discretion.

-1. No assignments will be accepted after the end of the trimester without permission from the Head of School or designee unless the missing assignment was a result of an absence, at which point PCA's attendance policies would define the number of days in which the assignment can be completed and submitted.
-No grades other than incomplete (I) will be changed after the end of the trimester without permission from the Head of School or designee.

-- iv.Missing assignments may result in a grade of "0%" for that assignment. - v.Lowest grade in a course may be dropped at teacher discretion. - vi.
+The majority of the grades will be summative assessments. ii.Failure to turn in an assignment may result in a 0% for that assignment. iii.Late work may be accepted at the teacher's discretion. - 1.
+No assignments will be accepted after the end of the trimester without permission from the Head of School or designee unless the missing assignment was a result of an absence, at which point PCA's attendance policies would define the number of days in which the assignment can be completed and submitted.
+No grades other than incomplete (I) will be changed after the end of the trimester without permission from the Head of School or designee. - iv.
+Missing assignments may result in a grade of "0%" for that assignment. - v.Lowest grade in a course may be dropped at teacher discretion. - vi.
 Test Corrections and Test Re-takes on major summative assessments are at the discretion of the teacher. - vii.
 The Grading Scale for all Classes excluding special subject classes for kindergarten through grade 3 is:

 Letter Grade Percentage

 A+ 98 - 100

-А 95- 97
+A 95- 97

 A- 93 - 94

 B+ 90 - 92

 В 87 - 89

-В- 85 - 86
+B- 85 - 86

 C+ 82 - 84

-С 79 - 81
+C 79 - 81

 C- 77 - 78

 D+ 75 - 76

 D 72 - 74

 D- 70 - 71

 F 0 - 69

-0 - 39 percentages will convert to a 40% for the trimester or final grade.
+F 0 - 39 percentages will convert to

+a 40% for the trimester or final grade.

 - d.
-The Performance Grading Scale for all special subject classes for kindergarten through grade 3 is: - Outstanding (O) High Honors Satisfactory (S) Honors i. - ii. - Needs Improvement (N) Passing iii. - Unsatisfactory (U) Failing iv. - The Rubric for grading using the O, S, N, U scale for only K-3 v. special subjects is:
+The Performance Grading Scale for all special subject classes for kindergarten through grade 3 is not hierarchical, nor do the following indicators equate to a letter grade: - i.
+Outstanding (O) High Honors Exceeds Expectations (EE) - ii.
+Satisfactory (S) Honors Meets Expectations (ME) - iii.
+Needs Improvement (N) Passing Developing (DE) - iv.
+Unsatisfactory (U) Failing Inconsistent (IN) - v.
+The Rubric for grading using the O, S, N, U scale for only K-3 special subjects is: Insufficient Evidence (IE)